 The US Capital of New Age Metaphysics

 In our book, Sedona is the most New Age town in America.
-We haven’t been to Salem, Massachusetts or to all of the schools and centers, such as Esalen outside of Big Sur, but for the volume and density of metaphysical practices, Sedona is hands down the winner.
+We haven’t been to Salem, Massachusetts or to all of the schools and centers, such as Esalen outside of Big Sur (which you can’t visit unless you officially attend a meeting), but for the volume and density of metaphysical practices, Sedona is hands down the winner.

 So, if you’re searching for guided journeys into the astral plane or time travel with the Lemurians, Sedona is the place.
 And it’s stunningly beautiful.
 How the valley escaped national park status, we don’t know.
 The settlers beat the government.
 As visitors, we’re lucky.
 It’s cultivated a spiritual community rare in the world.

 There is so much focus on the metaphysical in town that no matter our efforts, we will miss some wonderful energy workers and psychics and yogis.

 One caveat to Sedona, as much as we love it for its New Age vibe (and as unpopular as this statement will probably be), is that the purity of the ambience has been diluted.
 Separating the true practitioner from the opportunist is more difficult.
 We’ve made an effort in our listings, but we aren’t perfect.
 We suggest you go, check into different stores and practitioners and share your experience.